-WASHINGTON, Sept.
-29, 2020 – U.S. Secretary of Agriculture Sonny Perdue announced today that low-income California residents dealing with the ongoing wildfires could be eligible for a helping hand from the U.S. Department of Agriculture’s Disaster Supplemental Nutrition Assistance Program (D-SNAP).
+WASHINGTON, April 13, 2023 – The U.S. Department of Agriculture (USDA) announced that low-income California residents in seven counties (Kern, Mariposa, Monterey, San Benito, Santa Cruz, Tulare, and Tuolumne) recovering from the impact of severe storms, flooding, landslides, and mudslides that began on February 21, 2023, could be eligible for a helping hand from the USDA’s Disaster Supplemental Nutrition Assistance Program (D-SNAP).

-Secretary Perdue said that households who may not normally be eligible under regular Supplemental Nutrition Assistance Program (SNAP) rules may qualify for D-SNAP – if they meet the disaster income limits and have qualifying disaster-related expenses.
+Agriculture Secretary Tom Vilsack said that approximately 4,000 households that may not normally be eligible under regular Supplemental Nutrition Assistance Program (SNAP) rules may qualify for D-SNAP – if they meet certain criteria, including the disaster income limits and have qualifying disaster-related expenses.

 To be eligible for D-SNAP, a household must either live or work in an identified disaster area, have been affected by the disaster, and meet certain D-SNAP eligibility criteria.
-Eligible households will receive one month of benefits – equal to the maximum amount for a SNAP household of their size – to meet their temporary food needs as they settle back home following the disaster.
-California will share information about D-SNAP application dates and locations through local media.
+Eligible households will receive one month of benefits – equal to the maximum monthly amount for a SNAP household of their size – that they can use to purchase groceries at SNAP-authorized stores or from select retailers online to meet their temporary food needs as they settle back home following the disaster.
+California will operate its D-SNAP application process for seven non-consecutive days beginning April 17, 2023, through April 25, 2023.
+California will share additional information about D-SNAP application dates and locations through local media.

-The timing of D-SNAP varies with the unique circumstances of each disaster, Secretary Perdue said, but always begins after commercial channels of food distribution have been restored and families are able to purchase and prepare food at home.
-Before operating a D-SNAP, a state must ensure that the proper public information, staffing and resources are in place.
+The timing of D-SNAP varies with the unique circumstances of each disaster, Vilsack said, but always begins after commercial channels of food distribution have been restored and families are able to purchase and prepare food at home.
+Before operating a D-SNAP, a state must ensure that the proper public information, staffing, and resources are in place.

-The D-SNAP announcement today is the latest in a battery of USDA actions taken to help California residents cope with the wildfires.
-These include:
+The D-SNAP announcement today is the latest in a battery of USDA actions taken to help California residents cope with severe storms and its aftermath, which also include:

-Individuals seeking more information about this and other available aid should dial 2-1-1.
-For more information about California’s SNAP program, CalFresh, visit www.cdss.ca.gov/food-nutrition/calfresh.
+For more information about this and other available aid, callers from California can dial 2-1-1 or 1-800-621-3362.
+For more information about California SNAP, visit www.cdss.ca.gov/food-nutrition/calfresh.